Suicide Prevention

 Command Leadership Responsibilities

-Defense Suicide Prevention Program Policy DoD Instruction 6490.16 establishes comprehensive enterprise-wide policy on suicide prevention.
+Defense Suicide Prevention Program Policy DoD Instruction 6490.16 establishes comprehensive policy on suicide prevention.
 It assigns responsibilities and establishes procedures for the oversight and reporting of the Defense Suicide Prevention Program.

 What is the Military and Veterans Crisis Line?